Soft And Fluffy Hot Cross Buns

 A tray of 24 evenly spaced cookie dough balls, featuring chocolate chips, ready for baking.

-Step 6.
-Whisk the flour, milk, and sugar in a small mixing bowl until you get a paste resembling royal icing.
-Place the flour mixture into a piping or Ziploc bag and snip the corner.
+Step 10.
+Whisk the flour, milk, and sugar in a small mixing bowl until a thick paste forms.
+Place the flour mixture into a piping bag or Ziploc bag and snip the corner.
 Pipe a cross over the top of the buns.

 A turquoise tray with 24 hot cross buns arranged in a grid pattern, topped with white icing crosses.